Kersoan/Experiment-6---Implementation-of-Semantic-Analysis/README.md

-# Program to Identify Verbs and Provide Synonyms using Natural Language Processing
+# EX--08--Program to Identify Verbs and Provide Synonyms using Natural Language Processing

 ## AIM
 Construct a Python program to read a text from a file.
 Identify the verbs from the text file and provide synonyms for all verbs using Natural Language Processing.